In this course, we will use the following definitions:

 Drawback:

 An ioctl is tied to a file.
-It is registered as a file operation similar to read
+It is registered as a file operation similar to read or write in the kernel.

 For a given device, each ioctl has a number generated through a set of macros.